Hoop is a popular app to make new friends on online all around the world.

 When setting up a profile, we ask for a date of birth that can’t be changed to separate the 13 to 17 years old from the 18 years old and above, meaning that adults can’t see teenagers’ profiles and vice versa.

-Users on Hoop can ask the profiles they like for their Snapchat username.
+Users on Hoop can send the profiles they like a friend request.

 • decline.
 Nothing happens.

-Users on Hoop maintain control over their Snapchat username.
+Users on Hoop maintain control over the users they want to be friend with.

 Like with all digital media, there are risks of being exposed to inappropriate content that breaks our Community Guidelines.

-If a user breaks any rules from our Community Guidelines, we delete their content, terminate their account and suspend their Snapchat account from Hoop, meaning that they can’t create a new account.
+If a user breaks any rules from our Community Guidelines, we delete their content and terminate their account.

 Please note that there is no location feature meaning that users on Hoop can’t choose to see profiles nearby and there is no chat feature meaning that users on Hoop can’t send direct message.

-Teenagers use Hoop to make new friends all around the world, discover new cultures, share their passions with teenagers from different countries, grow their Snapchat community, fill their Snap Map and much more.
+Teenagers use Hoop to make new friends all around the world, share their passions with teenagers from different countries and much more.

 We encourage you to talk to your child about why they use Hoop and other social apps.
 It will help you better understand your child’s online activity and they are more likely to come to you if they need help.